 - 11. The Council adopted the Strengthening Communities Strategy on 12 July 2007.
-The Strengthening Communities Grants Funding Programme comprises four funding schemes: - (a) Strengthening Communities Fund - (b) Small Grants Fund (Previously Small Projects Fund) - (c) Discretionary Response Fund - (d) Community Organisations Loan Scheme - 12.
-For detailed information on the Strengthening Communities Strategy's Outcomes and Priorities please see Attachment 1.
-The specific criteria for the Small Grants Fund is also attached, as Attachment 2 and the Shirley/Papanui Community Board Objectives Attachment 3.
+The Strengthening Communities Grants Funding Programme comprises four funding schemes:

+- (a) Strengthening Communities Fund

+- (b) Small Projects Fund

+- (c) Discretionary Response Fund

+- (d) Community Organisations Loan Scheme

+- 12. For detailed information on the Strengthening Communities Strategy's Outcomes and Priorities please see Attachment 2.
+The specific criteria for the Small Grants Fund is also attached, as Attachment 3.
+Board Objectives have also been used to assess projects and are referenced in the matrix.